Aggregation of financial markets: Limit order book markets

 \section{Limit order book markets}

 As discussed in Remark~\ref{rem:d_explicit_markets}, limit order book markets are semi-explicit.
-The utility function is not observable but the current iso-util can be derived from a snapshot of the limit order book.
+The utility function is not observable, but the current iso-util can be derived from a snapshot of the limit order book.
 It turns out that this correspondence is one-to-one.
 This section is partly inspired by~\cite{Young:20}, where the relation between automated market makers and limit order book markets is studied for smooth iso-utils.
-As limit order books are naturally discrete objects and give rise to piecewise linear iso-utils, we extend the analysis to non-smooth iso-utils.
+As limit order books are naturally discrete objects and give rise to piecewise linear iso-utils, we extend the analysis to the non-smooth case.
 This is important because the jumps of the slopes in non-smooth iso-utils contain important information, e.g., the current bid-ask spread.
-For that purpose, we define the limit order book via supply and demand measures covering the smooth and non-smooth case simultaneously.\\
+In our approach, we define the limit order book via supply and demand measures covering the smooth and non-smooth case simultaneously.
+For an extensive treatment of market microstructure and limit order books we refer to~\cite{Bouchaud:18}.